AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251208163554.png]]

 The rougher a surface is, the more chaotically aligned each microfacet will be along the surface.
-The effect of these tiny-like mirror alignments is, that when specifically talking about specular lighting/reflection, the incoming light rays are more likely to **scatter**
+The effect of these tiny-like mirror alignments is, that when specifically talking about specular lighting/reflection, the incoming light rays are more likely to **scatter** along completely different directions on reflective surfaces.